greglhoffmann/ai-quizgen/README.md

 `ai-quizgen` is a web-based application that allows users to generate multiple-choice quizzes on any topic using **AI**.
 The system creates **5 questions per topic**, each with **4 options (A–D)**, and shows the correct answers after quiz submission.

-This project demonstrates **full-stack integration with AI**, secure handling of API keys, caching, optional persistence of quiz results, lightweight topic disambiguation, and JSON output enforcement and validation.
+This project demonstrates **full-stack integration with AI**, secure handling of API keys, caching, persistence of quiz results, lightweight topic disambiguation, and JSON output enforcement and validation.

 ## 2. Key Features